UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

-# Universal property of Cauchy pseudocompletions of pseudometric spaces and short maps into metric spaces
+# The universal property of Cauchy pseudocompletions of pseudometric spaces and short maps into metric spaces

 ```agda
 module metric-spaces.universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces where